2020 Agricultural Commodity Futures Conference

 at Kansas State University

-Kansas State University is the nation’s first operational land-grant university with the mission of fostering excellent teaching, research, and service that develop a highly skilled and educated citizenry necessary to advancing the well-being of Kansas, the nation, and the international community.
-The Center for Risk Management Education & Research (CRMER) at Kansas State University seeks to enhance the understanding of economic risks inherent in our global society through world-class experiential education and research.
-Leadership for the CRMER is provided by K-State’s Department of Agricultural Economics, Finance and Industrial and Manufacturing Systems Engineering.
-Through undergraduate, graduate, executive and professional education, and collaborative research, the CRMER actively contributes to facilitating effective risk management practices among new and established professionals alike.
-Additionally, the CRMER eagerly, aggressively, and earnestly supports the greater University mission of advancing the well-being of our state, country and the international community.
+The mission of Kansas State University is to foster excellent teaching, research, and service that develop a highly skilled and educated citizenry necessary to advancing the well-being of Kansas, the nation, and the international community.
+The Center for Risk Management Education & Research (CRMER) at Kansas State University seeks to enhance the understanding of economic risks inherent in our global society through experiential and multidisciplinary education and research.
+Whether political, environmental, or economic, risk is complex and dynamic, and its effects can be felt instantaneously.
+The CRMER uniquely connects academia and industry to elevate knowledge of integrated risk management across varying sectors.
+The CRMER’s undergraduate, graduate, executive and professional education, and collaborative research collectively contributes to facilitating effective risk management practices among new and established professionals alike.

 Commodity Futures Trading Commission